abdallaadelessa/SixtDemo/README.md

 # Sixt Demo

-Demo app for illustrating how to write testable code using the MVVM architecture and the Jetpack libraries
+Demo app for illustrating how to write testable and high quality code using the MVVM architecture and the Jetpack libraries

 The app is divided into 3 packages